LYNCH·LLP

 • What is John E Johansen's overall allowance rate?

 Yes.
-The allowance rate ranges from 68% to 84% across these art units, reflecting variation in the decided record among them.
+The allowance rate ranges from 68% to 84% across these art units, showing variation in outcomes by area within TC 2100.

 ◈ RESPONDING TO AN OFFICE ACTION